raialok/website/content/about.md

   name = "Alok Rai"
 +++

+The world is full of interesting problems whose solutions can make our lives better.
-I am a software engineer in Paris.
-I am interested in Artificial Intelligence and distributed systems.
-I enjoy reading, hiking, and urban exploration.
+I like to work on that subset of problems which can be solved with a combination of technical skills and strategic thinking.
+I currently work as a software engineer in Paris and am interested in product management, artificial intelligence, and distributed systems.

+In spare time, I enjoy reading, hiking, and urban exploration.

 <!-- ## My tools